Estrax/Lambda-School-Day-030-Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is React JS and what problems does it try and solve?
+- [x] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS is a library to build rich user interfaces.
+It is focused on making the development and maintenance processes easy, fast and simple - that's why it promotes the use of reusable components.
+React allows to handle interactions without the need to reload the whole page by using the Virtual DOM.
+It re-renders the parts of the page that change.

-- [ ] What does it mean to _think_ in react?
+- [x] What does it mean to _think_ in react?

+To think in react is to apply the knowledge about how is the Virtual DOM working, what are the components lifecycle methods and how does the data flow look like - in the development process - to make it as smooth as it can be.

-- [ ] Describe state.
+- [x] Describe state.

+State is an object that determines how the component renders and behaves, so it allows to create dynamic and interactive components.

-- [ ] Describe props.
+- [x] Describe props.

+Props is an object that determines what objects (variables, sequences, functions) are going to be passed to the component.
+It allows to make components reusable - so with one specification of a component, it can be rendered multiple times with different data.

 ## Project Set Up